-HIST 392 HOLY ROMAN EMPIRE offers an overview of the history of the Holy Roman Empire from its establishment in the 10th Century to its dissolution in 1806.
+HIST 392 HOLY ROMAN EMPIRE offers an overview of the history of the Holy Roman Empire from its establishment in the 10th century to its dissolution in 1806.
 The course will focus on the dynastic families (especially the Habsburgs, Hohenzollerns, and Wittelsbachs) who were preeminent in the Empire's history.
-The course features a trip to Europe to visit several imperial cities.
 Prerequisite: HIST 103 or consent of the instructor.
 3 credits.

-HIST 420 NATIONAL HISTORY examines the history of a specific European country (England, France, or Russia), exploring political, social, economic, religious, and other factors.
+HIST 420 NATIONAL HISTORY examines the history of a specific European country (England, France, Germany or Russia), exploring political, social, economic, religious, and other factors.
 The course will examine one nation; the nation under study will rotate from year to year.
 Prerequisite: HIST 103.
 3 credits.

-HIST 463 TOPICS IN WESTERN HISTORY provides the students the opportunity to explore a theme, question or topic in Western history in an in-depth fashion in a seminar-style course.
+HIST 463 TOPICS IN WESTERN HISTORY provides the student with the opportunity to explore a theme, question or topic in Western history in an in-depth fashion in a seminar-style course.
 Prerequisite: HIST 103.
 3 credits.

-HIST 464 TOPICS IN AMERICAN HISTORY provides the students the opportunity to explore a theme or question in American history in an in-depth fashion in a seminar-style course.
+HIST 464 TOPICS IN AMERICAN HISTORY provides the student with the opportunity to explore a theme or question in American history in an indepth fashion in a seminar-style course.
 Prerequisite: HIST 103.
 3 credits.

-HIST 465 TOPICS IN GLOBAL HISTORY provides the students an opportunity to explore a theme, question, or topic in global history in an in-depth fashion in a seminar-style course.
+HIST 465 TOPICS IN GLOBAL HISTORY provides the student with an opportunity to explore a theme, question, or topic in global history in an indepth fashion in a seminar-style course.
 Prerequisite: HIST 103.
 3 credits.

-HIST 466 THE AMERICAN IDEA surveys the intellectual history of the U.S. as it intersected with American society, from the Puritans to the recent conservative movement.
-Prerequisite: HÍST 103.
+HIST 466 THE AMERICAN IDEA surveys the intellectual history of the United States as it intersected with American society, and will feature particular groups in the country's history, from the Puritans to the conservative movement of the late 20th century.
+Prerequisite: HIST 103.
 3 credits.